TRIPURA RAHASYA

 Without trying to find differences where they do

-not exist, let the earnest student apply the infallible test of
+not exist, let the earnest student apply the infallible

 the peace of mind brought about by the different modes